FerielRamdhane/XNAT-Quality-Metrics/README.md

 ### Using the Docker image

-To build and run the container:

-From the root of this repository
+To build and run the container from the root of this repository
 1. Pull the appropriate Docker image:
 ```bash
 # For scan-level analysis